 Whether it's a simple sight glass, right up to a pressure and temperature oil sensor with alarm function, if your compressor contains oil, you'd best make sure you can check it easily.

-Consider a wheelbarrow type construction, certainly wheels of some sort would be useful, or even a fork insert area whereby you could lift the unit with a hand or powered fork truck.
+Consider a wheelbarrow type construction for slightly larger compressors.
+Or even a fork insert area whereby you could lift the unit with a hand or powered fork truck should it be necessary to move the compressor.

 If your air compressor needs to be moved, how will you do it?